GoogleChrome/chrome-app-codelab/lab5_data/README.md

 ## Handle drag-and-dropped files and URLs

 Suppose you want to create TODOs associated with local files and/or URLs.
-The natural way of doing it is to accept dropped items.
-It is pretty simple to add drag-and-drop support in a Chrome packaged app using the standard HTML5 Drag-and-Drop API.
+The natural way of doing this is to accept dropped items.
+It's simple enough to add drag-and-drop support in a Chrome app using the standard HTML5 Drag-and-Drop API.

 1. In controller.js, add code to handle the events of dragover, dragleave and drop: